Wander1ngW1nd/python-backend_itmo-fall-2023/README.md

 This project uses [pytest](https://docs.pytest.org/en/latest/) framework for testing.

-To run tests, execute the following command:
+To run tests, execute the following command from repository root:

 ```bash
 pytest
 ```

-To run only unit tests, execute the following:
+To run only unit tests, execute the following from repository root:
 ```bash
 pytest -vm unit
 ```

-To run only integration tests, execute the following:
+To run only integration tests, execute the following from repository root:
 ```bash
 pytest -vm integration
 ```